-Many people view my thoughts on In-N-Out as complete burger heresy.
-I like In-N-Out’s hamburgers as much as the next guy, but whenever I’m in Los Angeles, they are not my first stop like everyone else in the social media world.
+Many people view my thoughts on In-N-Out as complete hamburger heresy.
+I like In-N-Out’s burgers as much as the next guy, but whenever I’m in Los Angeles, California, or Las Vegas, Nevada, they are not my first stop like everyone else in the social media world.
 I do not have a ridiculous obsession with it.

 Visits to California